motoq/bierman/README.md

 This project is written as a supplement to Gerald J. Bierman's "Factorization Methods for Discrete Sequential Estimation".
 Selected algorithms are illustrated in Matlab (actually developed with Octave).
+The emphasis is on illustrating the use of these algorithms for problems requiring "linearization" along with the "extended" filtering method.

 Estimation of a static state is first illustrated.
 Range only trackers are used to estimate the location of an object within a boxed volume.
-Estimation of a dynamics state follows.
+Estimation of a dynamics state follows by tracking movement of a wiffle ball within a room using the same range only trackers.

 driver_01.m
 ```